-Bound on three sides by a residential area, the George Fox Newberg campus borders Hess Creek canyon, with a natural setting of tall trees, ferns, and wildflowers.
-The 77-acre campus has been developed in recent years according to a master plan featuring a campus academic quadrangle; a recreational section with sports center, track complex, and athletics fields; and a living area with major residence halls.
+Located in a residential area, George Fox's Newberg campus incorporates Hess Creek Canyon, with its natural setting of tall trees, ferns, and wildflowers.
+The campus has grown in recent years according to a series of master plans and now includes 85 acres featuring an academic quadrangle; a recreational area with sports center and athletics fields; and a living area with major residence halls.
+A new campus plan is redefining the plan with significant expansion to the east on a newly acquired eight-acre tract.
 Following is a list of facilities corresponding to the campus map:

 Armstrong House, a Newberg historic building, was constructed in 1923 and purchased by the university in 1995.
 Located at 215 North Center Street, it houses the Office of University Advancement.

 The Art Annex is a former residence at East North and North Center streets.
 It houses graphic design faculty, senior studio art studios, and the Fox Agency, a group of advanced art students who do graphic design.